kricomi-rico/Rico-s-first-new-project/README.md

-# Project Title

-Final project for the Building AI course
+# Final project for the Building AI course

 ## Summary